WRITTEN BY

 • 1 small onion

-• ¼ teaspoon of chilli flakes (Gochugaru Korean chilli flakes are best, but you can substitute regular chilli flakes)
+• ¼ cup chilli flakes (Gochugaru Korean chilli flakes are best, but you can substitute regular chilli flakes).
+If you prefer very spicy kimchi, add ½ cup of chilli flakes.

 Instructions: